 Autoimmunity.
 Infusion reactions.
 Stroke.
 Malignancies.

-Risk of serious autoimmune conditions (eg, immune thrombocytopenia, anti-glomerular basement membrane disease); treat promptly if occur.
-Obtain CBCs (w. differential), serum creatinine, urinalysis with urine cell counts prior to initiation and at monthly intervals, urine protein to creatinine ratio (at baseline), thyroid function tests (at baseline then every 3 months), and serum transaminases, total bilirubin (at baseline then periodically) for 48 months after last dose.
+Increased risk of serious autoimmune conditions (eg, immune thrombocytopenia, anti-glomerular basement membrane disease); treat promptly if occur.
+Obtain CBCs (w. differential), serum creatinine, urinalysis with urine cell counts prior to initiation and at monthly intervals, urine protein to creatinine ratio (at baseline), thyroid function tests (at baseline, every 3 months, then clinically indicated), and serum transaminases, total bilirubin (at baseline then periodically) until 48 months after last dose.
 Monitor for infusion reactions during and for ≥2 hours after each dose; discontinue immediately if severe reactions occur.
 Have equipment and personnel available to manage anaphylaxis.
 Stroke and cervicocephalic arterial dissection: monitor.
 Increased risk of malignancies (eg, thyroid cancer, melanoma, lymphoproliferative disorders); monitor.
 Perform baseline and yearly skin exams.
 Preexisting or ongoing malignancies; monitor.
 Cardiovascular or pulmonary function compromised: monitor more frequently.
 Glomerular nephropathies.
 Thyroid disorders.
-Risk of autoimmune hepatitis; promptly obtain LFTs if signs/symptoms of hepatic dysfunction develop; interrupt or discontinue therapy as appropriate.
-Active infection: consider delaying treatment until controlled.
-Perform annual HPV screening in female patients.
+Other autoimmune cytopenias (eg, neutropenia, hemolytic anemia, pancytopenia).
+Autoimmune hepatitis.
+Hemophagocytic lymphohistiocytosis.
+Adult Onset Still's disease.
+Thrombotic thrombocytopenic purpura.
+Autoimmune encephalitis.
+Acquired hemophilia A. Perform annual HPV screening in female patients.
 Screen for TB and treat if positive prior to initiation.
 Avoid potential sources of Listeria monocytogenes (eg, deli or undercooked meat, soft cheeses, unpasteurized milk); monitor for symptoms.
 HBV/HCV carriers.
 Monitor for progressive multifocal leukoencephalopathy (PML); withhold and evaluate at the first sign suggestive of PML.
 Increased risk of acute acalculous cholecystitis; if suspected, evaluate and treat promptly.
 Monitor for other autoimmune cytopenias.
 Complete necessary immunizations ≥6 weeks prior to treatment initiation.
 Pregnancy.
-Advise females of reproductive potential to use effective contraception during and for 4 months after last dose.
+Advise females of reproductive potential to use effective contraception during and for 4 months after the last dose.
 Nursing mothers.

 Monoclonal antibody, CD52 (recombinant, humanized).